-- 1. Moore's law provides an increasing number of transistors per chip.
-After around 1989, more transistors are available per chip than a designer can use to make a CPU.
-These extra transistors are easily converted to large caches. - 2.
-Processor components become smaller as transistors become smaller.
+- Moore's law typically provides more transistors on a chip then a designer can use to make a chip.
+These extra transistors are easily converted to large caches. - Processor components become smaller as transistors become smaller.
 This means there is more area on the die for additional cache. - 3.
 More cache means fewer delays in accessing data, and therefore better performance.